Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Abstract

 \section{Abstract}

 Tungsten ($W$) is widely valued for its exceptional thermal stability, mechanical strength, and corrosion resistance, making it an ideal candidate for high-performance military and aerospace applications.
-However, its high melting point and inherent brittleness pose significant challenges for processing $W$ using additive manufacturing (AM).
-Cold spray (CS), a solid-state AM process that relies on high-velocity particle impact and plastic deformation, offers a promising alternative.
-In this study, we employ atomistic simulations to investigate the feasibility of CS for tungsten.
-We show that ultrasound perturbation can significantly enhance the self-diffusivity and plastic deformation of $W$ compared to the negligible diffusion and plastic deformation observed in non-ultrasound-assisted CS of $W$.
-For different impact velocities, particle sizes, and ultrasound parameters, we demonstrate that ultrasound-assisted viscoplasticity enhances self-diffusivity by inhibiting grain boundaries and incorporating softening in $W$.
-Moreover, we found that this enhanced diffusion in ultrasound-assisted $W$ can be exploited to promote interdiffusion at the particle-substrate interface, enabling in situ alloy formation.
-Through the formation of an equimolar $V$-$W$ alloy on a $W$ substrate using ultrasound-assisted CS simulations, we observed distinct mechanical properties and a reduced dislocation density in the deposited coating compared to a pure tungsten substrate.
-These results highlight the potential of ultrasound-assisted CS as a viable approach for manufacturing uniform coatings and engineered alloys, addressing key limitations in the AM of refractory metals.
+However, its high melting point and limited room-temperature plasticity pose significant challenges for processing $W$ using additive manufacturing (AM).
+Cold spray (CS), a solid-state AM process that relies on high-velocity particle impact and plastic deformation, offers a promising route for additive manufacturing of $W$, yet conventional CS fails to induce sufficient plastic deformation for effective bonding.
+In this study, we employ atomistic simulations to investigate the effect of ultrasonic perturbation in enhancing plastic deformation during CS of $W$, with a focus on acoustoplasticity-driven deformation mechanism.
+We show that ultrasonic perturbation leads to pronounced acoustic softening and promotes transient temperature elevation at the particle-substrate and particle-particle interfaces, thereby enhancing plastic deformation compared to non-ultrasound-assisted CS.
+Additionally, our results show that the coupled effects of acoustic softening and enhanced transient thermal activation lead to substantial improvements in interfacial bonding across a wide range of impact velocities, particle sizes, and ultrasonic parameters.
+Finally, we analyze the feasibility of ultrasound-assisted CS for manufacturing heterogeneous interfaces consisting of an equimolar Vanadium ($V$)-Tungsten ($W$) coating on a $W$ substrate.
+Simulations reveal distinct mechanical behavior and dislocation densities compared to the homogeneous $W$ on $W$ CS configurations.
+Overall, this work highlights the potential of ultrasound-assisted cold spray as an effective strategy for manufacturing uniform coatings and engineered alloys, thereby addressing critical limitations in the additive manufacturing of refractory metals.